The Pathological Charmer

 The narcissist is confident that people find him irresistible.
 His unfailing charm is part of his self-imputed omnipotence.
 This inane conviction is what makes the narcissist a "pathological charmer".
 The somatic narcissist and the histrionic flaunt their sex appeal, virility or femininity, sexual prowess, musculature, physique, training, or athletic achievements.

 The cerebral narcissist seeks to enchant and entrance his audience with intellectual pyrotechnics.
 Many narcissists brag about their wealth, health, possessions, collections, spouses, children, personal history, family tree – in short: anything that garners them attention and renders them alluring.
+Other narcissists broadcast the message: “I am actually one of you, just like you, struggling and failing and, sometimes, accomplishing things, so I am trustworthy and likable.”

 Both types of narcissists firmly believe that being unique, they are entitled to special treatment by others.
 They deploy their "charm offensives" to manipulate their nearest and dearest (or even complete strangers) and use them as instruments of gratification.
 Exerting personal magnetism and charisma become ways of asserting control and obviating other people's personal boundaries.